czlin98/ip/docs/README.md

 Marks the specified task as done in the task list.

 Format: `done INDEX`
-- Marks the task at the specified `INDEX` as done
+- Marks the task at the specified `INDEX` as done.
 - The index refers to the index number shown in the task list.
 - The index **must be a positive integer** 1, 2, 3...